 Hoseok told a story in a 2022 interview of going to see a movie with a friend in the late 2000s and getting street casted for the lead role in a dance musical called ‘진향 (Reverberation)’ as the main child lead.
 It does not appear to be available anywhere but you can check out this absolutely adorable clip from the trailer of Hobi the child acting star (he is the one doing the voiceover).

 He eventually auditioned for JYP, one of the big three Kpop agencies.
-A couple of videos exist that claim to be his JYP audition tapes, although these are unverified (but fun to watch) – try this one or this one or this one.
+A couple of videos exist that claim to be his JYP audition tapes – these are actually most likely some of the monthly videos Hoseok was required to send into the company while still living at home in Gwanju and taking dance training locally, which he did for the first several months after passing the audition (according to Beyond The Story).
+Try this one or this one or this one.
 Hobi confirmed in a 2022 interview with IU that he passed the JYP audition in his last year of middle school.

-He was accepted as a JYP trainee, but didn’t fit with any of their planned groups; as JYP himself (the CEO) was a personal friend of Bang PD, he recommended Hoseok move to BigHit.
-BigHit saw potential in him as a dancer and rapper and signed him as a full member of BTS.
+While Hoseok was accepted as a JYP trainee, he didn’t fit with any of their planned groups; as JYP himself (the CEO) was a personal friend of Bang PD, he recommended Hoseok move to BigHit.
+BigHit saw potential in him as a dancer and rapper and signed him as a full member of BTS, at which point he moved up to Seoul.
 He moved into the dorm on December 24, 2010.
 Hoseok had almost no rap experience at that time, but worked hard to learn from the other members who were living in the dorm – all were rappers and would freestyle around the apartment.

 Fun fact: the date that Hoseok moved into the dorm is printed on his helmet in the Dope video.
 Bonus fun fact: after finding out that Hoseok would be all alone in the dorm over the holidays after having just moved in, Yoongi cut short his own trip home and came back to spend it with Hoseok instead.
 And thus a SOPE legend was born!

 A little talked-about pre-debut story about Hoseok is that he almost quit the band at one point.
-It has only been referred to a couple of times, but Hoseok did move out of the dorms and back home for a few months, most likely in the spring/summer of 2012, having decided that the idol life was not for him.
-It was the persuasive power of Jungkook and RM that somehow convinced him to come back (legend has it that RM told BigHit “there is no BTS without Jung Hoseok”), and he was living in the dorm again by the fall of 2012.
+It has only been referred to a couple of times, but Hoseok did move out of the dorms and back home for a few months, most likely in early 2012, having decided that the idol life was not for him (also, BigHit was going through some rough financial times and almost folded at that time; Yoongi mentioned in a Suchwita episode that they were told they’d all have to move out of the dorm, but refused!).
+It was the persuasive power of Jungkook and RM that somehow convinced him to come back (legend has it that RM told BigHit “there is no BTS without Jung Hoseok”), and he was living in the dorm again by the spring of 2012, as he was there to welcome Jimin when he arrived in May 2012 (as per Beyond the Story).
 You can see them refer to this incident in the Burn the Stage documentary, episode 3.

 Jungkook gained attention when he auditioned for the third season of the reality program Superstar K when it came to his home town of Busan in early 2011, when he was just 13.
 You can see his audition here, when he sang This Song by 2AM: